named-data/mini-ndn/docs/install.rst

 Using Vagrantfile
 -----------------

-With Vagrant installed, simply do ``vagrant up`` which will bring up an Ubuntu 20.04 virtual machine and install Mini-NDN and all its dependencies on it.
+With Vagrant installed, call ``vagrant up`` from a shell in the ``vagrant`` directory which will bring up an Ubuntu 22.04 virtual machine with Mini-NDN and all its dependencies installed on it.
 Please make sure to tweak the CPU core count (default 4 cores) and RAM (default 4GB) according to your needs before doing ``vagrant up``.
-Mini-NDN can be found in ``/home/vagrant/mini-ndn`` which is a symlink to ``/vagrant`` if Vagrantfile was used from within mini-ndn cloned on the host.
-Otherwise it is an actual clone of mini-ndn.
+Mini-NDN can be found in ``/home/vagrant/mini-ndn``.
+A README with more information can also be found at ``vagrant/README.md``
+`(link to README on Github) <https://github.com/named-data/mini-ndn/blob/master/vagrant/README.md>`__.

 Using install.sh
 ----------------